The Beginner’s Guide to Starting AIP

 Having gut bacteria which are out of balance (a condition called gut dysbiosis) has been linked to autoimmune conditions.
 And AIP can help restore the balance of bacteria in your gut.

-If you’ve been eating a Standard American Diet (SAD), AKA a diet high in refined carbohydrates and sugars, you’re likely to have an overgrowth of yeast and bad bacteria in your gut.
+If you’ve been eating a Standard American Diet (SAD), AKA a diet high in processed foods and added sugars, you’re likely to have an overgrowth of yeast and bad bacteria in your gut.

 The good news is, AIP helps you reverse this overgrowth by eliminating foods from your diet which feed the bad bacteria and cause it to flourish.